Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Experiments on Texas-7k grid

 \subsection{Benefits of Hybridization}

-In this section we provide an economic assessment of the benefits of retrofitting wind assets with BESS by integrating the SHADOw-GP algorithm with grid simulation and optimization software, \texttt{Vatic}. \texttt{Vatic} is a framework that replicates the operation of the power generation network over a designated study period to identify the optimal set of operational decisions to meet demand at minimal cost \cite{Vatic}. \texttt{Vatic} employs a two-step process, which is repeated for each day of the study period, see Figure \ref{fig:shadow-gp}.
-First, the Unit Commitment (UC) step schedules dispatchable generators to be on or off.
-The UC is generated one day ahead based on forecasts $(F_k^{\ell,d}), \ell=1,\ldots, 149$, producing the 24-hour UC schedule.
-During the subsequent Economic Dispatch step, \texttt{Vatic} sets the hourly generation ratio for all active dispatchable generators based on actual load and renewable generation and the forecasted quantities for the next two hours.
-In \texttt{Vatic} real-time ED is solved to minimize generation costs and uses a 20\% reserve margin.
-For each operational day, SHADOw-GP takes as input the forecast and actual generation ratios, returning firmed generation (\(O^{*,\ell,d}_k\)).
-Afterwards, \texttt{Vatic} takes (\(O^{*,\ell,d}_k\)) and (\(F^{\ell,d}_k\)) scaled back into MW units, performs ED, and produces operational summary statistics for the relevant variables.
+To assess the economic benefits of retrofitting wind assets with BESS, we have integrated the SHADOw-GP algorithm with the grid simulation tool \texttt{Vatic} \parencite{Vatic}. \texttt{Vatic} models daily grid operations via a two-step process depicted in Figure~\ref{fig:shadow-gp}: a day-ahead Unit Commitment (UC) step that schedules generators based on forecasts $F_k^{\ell,d}$ for $\ell=1,\ldots,149$, followed by an Economic Dispatch (ED) step that allocates generation in real time to minimize costs (under a 20\% reserve margin).
+For each day, SHADOw-GP takes the forecast and actual generation ratios as inputs and outputs firmed generation $O^{*,\ell,d}_k$, which \texttt{Vatic} then uses to run ED and compute operational cost savings.

-For each hybrid asset, we run \texttt{Vatic} with hybrid output $(O^{*,\ell,d}_k)$ for the same $D=24$ test days in the previous section, resulting in $149\times 24$ individual runs.
-Here, we emphasize that we turn only one wind asset into a hybrid for each run.
-We utilize the same BESS parameters as in the previous section for each hybrid.
-In addition, we perform a base run with only wind output $(A^{\ell,d}_k)$ instead of hybrid output $(O^{*,\ell,d}_k)$, resulting in additional $24 $ runs.
-The right panel of Figure \ref{fig:L1reduction} reports the ED savings in dollars per MW for each asset $\ell$,
+For each hybrid asset $\ell$, we run \texttt{Vatic} with hybrid output $(O^{*,\ell,d}_k)$ for the same $D=24$ test days in the previous section, resulting in $149\times 24$ individual runs.
+Here, we emphasize that we turn only one wind asset into a hybrid for each run, with the same BESS characteristics as in Section \ref{ssec:5.2}.
+The right panel of Figure \ref{fig:L1reduction} reports the resulting ED savings in dollars per MW for each asset $\ell$,